 Other analyses using the FBTS data indicate that it is unrealistic to assume that the 3 to 6 Mt of capelin that are ‘missing’ in the offshore surveys are now residing in the inshore.
-The inshore strata are inconsistently covered by the annual FBTS and an area of ~35,000 to ~71,000 km2 remains unsurveyed each year.
+The inshore strata are inconsistently covered by the annual FBTS and an inshore area of ~35,000 to ~71,000 km2 remains unsurveyed each year.
 The minimum density of 3 to 6 Mt of capelin in these inshore waters would have to be between ~41,000 to ~170,000 kg / km2, uniformly distributed throughout the unsurveyed area.
 In contrast, the maximum mean density of capelin observed in the Trinity Bay survey strata in June was 10,000 kg / km2, and the maximum mean density of capelin observed outside the spawning period was only 40 kg / km2 (Fig. 3 a).
 This analysis indicates it is unlikely that the capelin stock is currently non-migratory and has remained inshore since 1991.

 In summary, recognizing the bias in catchability of pelagic fish in the Engel vs Campelen trawls, we only used FBTS data from 1995 onwards, which precludes the FBTS centre of gravity analysis from providing support for the non-collapse hypothesis.
 When we looked at other sources of capelin distribution data during this time period (sensu Jech & McQuinn 2016) the juvenile capelin surveys using an IGYPT trawl in the northeastern bays and the offshore from 1994-99 also found a southward distribution of capelin juveniles compared to the 1980s with centers of distribution on the northern Grand Bank and along the northeast coast, but not in the bays, of Newfoundland (Anderson et al. 2002).
 These two independent datasets and corresponding analyses suggest that capelin were not residing in the bays of Newfoundland post-1991.